rsliu-xx/rsliu-xx.github.io/_pages/about.md

         </a>
     </div>
     <div class="text">
         <p>This video shows a flexible and robust robotic system for autonomous drawing on 3D surfaces.
 The system maps the strokes onto the surface and generates robot motion using visual recognition, grasp pose reasoning, and motion planning.
 Unlike conventional systems, the robot can recognize and pick up pens to draw 3D strokes, making it more flexible.
-The system's robustness is ensured by minimizing deformation in the strokes, re-estimating the drawing tool's pose, employing force control, and implementing error detection and recovery.
-The planning and executions are performed in a closed-loop manner. </p>
+The system's robustness is ensured by minimizing deformation in the strokes, re-estimating the drawing tool's pose, employing force control, and implementing error detection and recovery. </p>
     </div>
 </div>